U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 No, EIA does not collect or publish data on electricity rates, or tariffs, for the sale or purchase of electricity, or on demand charges for electricity service, nor does EIA publish retail electricity rates or prices for peak or off-peak periods (sometimes referred to as time-of-use-rates).

-Average annual prices for most recent year available by type of customer for individual utilities are in Tables 6 to 10 of Electric Sales, Revenue, and Average Price report.
+Average annual prices for most recent year available by type of customer for individual utilities are in Tables 6-10 of Electric Sales, Revenue, and Average Price report.

 Individual utilities may have detailed rate/tariff schedules and demand charges.
 You may contact utilities for this information.
 Utility rates for cities in the United States are now available at the U.S. Department of Energy's Open Energy Information (OpenEI) platform